-Proceeds from the Winter-Reed Tribute will be used to enhance the program services of MAPE, including scholarships for member school districts to send representatives to training events for improving or establishing partnerships, and to increase the number of regional training events offering guidance to schools and community partners.
+Proceeds from the Winter-Reed Tribute are used to enhance the program services of MAPE, including scholarships for member school districts to send representatives to training events for improving or establishing partnerships, and to increase the number of regional training events offering guidance to schools and community partners.

 A Special Honor for Mississippians Devoted to Improving Public Education